 • the individuals remaining LSDBA immediately prior to becoming entitled to the payment of the SALS.

-• the tax-free element of any uncrystallised funds pension lump sums (UFPLS)
+• the tax-free element of any UFPLS.

-*where an individual exercises a right to take more than 25% tax-free cash (i.e. they have tax-free cash protection) the full amount of the tax-free cash paid reduces their available LSDBA.
+* Where an individual exercises a right to take more than 25% tax-free cash (i.e. they have tax-free cash protection), the full amount of the tax-free cash paid reduces their available LSDBA.

 On death, any authorised lump sum death benefit paid is treated as a relevant lump sum death benefit, with the exception of: